PSLeon24/AI_Exercise_Pose_Feedback/README.md

 - 2023/09/11: As a result of using it in combination with mediapipe, the accuracy was lower than expected.
 Therefore, we plan to do labeling by adding extra space around people.
 - 2023/09/16: The bounding box to train the model was significantly relabeled, and as a result, pose estimation was finally successful with high accuracy when using yolov5 and mediapipe together.
 And <a href="https://github.com/PSLeon24/AI_Exercise_Pose_Feedback/blob/main/Streamlit.py">the streamlit file</a> was impleted to estimate holistic pose after detecting only person closest to the camera using yolov5.
 - 2023/09/30 ~ 2023/10/02: I have collected dataset to train exercise posture classification model.
+- 2023/10/03 ~ 2023/10/08: First, I have labeled the dataset's class.
+And then I have trained models.
+Finally, I have evaluated the models.

 ## Project Progress
-- Week1: Requirement Analysis
+- Week 1: Requirement Analysis
   - <a href="https://github.com/PSLeon24/AI_Exercise_Pose_Feedback/blob/main/docs/presentation_1.pdf">Read More</a>
-- Week2: Prototype Development & Mini Test
+- Week 2: Prototype Development & Mini Test
   - <a href="https://github.com/PSLeon24/AI_Exercise_Pose_Feedback/blob/main/docs/presentation_2.pptx">Read More</a>
-- Week3: Retrain the model detecting only person and Estimate holistic pose after detecting only person closest to the camera using yolov5
+- Week 3: Retrain the model detecting only person and Estimate holistic pose after detecting only person closest to the camera using yolov5
   - <a href="https://github.com/PSLeon24/AI_Exercise_Pose_Feedback/blob/main/docs/presentation_3.pdf">Read More</a>
-- Week4: Write the paper
+- Week 4: Write the paper
-- Week5: Write the paper and Develop machine learning pipelines
+- Week 5: Write the paper and Develop machine learning pipelines
   - <a href="https://github.com/PSLeon24/AI_Exercise_Pose_Feedback/blob/main/docs/presentation_5.pdf">Read More</a>
+- Week 6: Presentation of project mid-progress